SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/getting-started-with-low-code-sql.md

 ## 7. Develop your first model

 A model is an entity that contains a set of data transformations and defines either a view or a table that will be created on the warehouse of choice.
 Each model is stored as a select statement in a SQL file within a project.
-Prophecy models are based on dbt Core models, you can read more about it here.
+Prophecy models are based on dbt Core [models](https://docs.getdbt.com/docs/build/models).

 ![Create the first model](img/7-1-create-the-first-model.png)